(A) All affected areas shall be reclaimed in a timely manner:

 (8) The residential category includes land used for single and multiple-family housing, mobile home parks, and other residential lodgings.
 Land used for facilities in support of residential operations which is adjacent to or an integral part of these operations is also included.
 Support facilities include, but are not limited to, vehicle parking and open space that directly relate to the residential use.

-(9) For forest category includes land used for the commercial or noncommercial production of wood, wood fiber, or wood derived products and land used for facilities in support of forest harvest and management operations which is adjacent to or an integral part of these operations.
+(9) The forest category includes land used for the commercial or noncommercial production of wood, wood fiber, or wood derived products and land used for facilities in support of forest harvest and management operations which is adjacent to or an integral part of these operations.

 (10) The fish and wildlife habitat category includes land used wholly or partially for the production, protection or management of species of fish or wildlife.